FuelRats/pipsqueak3/CONTRIBUTING.md

 4. PEP8 Standards
 5. Circleci deployment testing (if applicable)

-## Feature branches

-Make a feature branch off of master using `git checkout -b feature/my-awesome-feature`.
-For other types of PRs please use one of the following:

-* doc - Documentation, or Documentation Update
-* feature - New Features/Functionality
-* fix - Bugfixes

 ## Hygiene

+**Please do not squash your commits prior to your PR.**  If this is necessary, it will be brought up during the review process.

+Your PR should have sensible commits with sensible commit messages.

+All new features are required to contain tests sufficient for newly added code to be evaluated without reducing coverage.

 After branching, you should immediately use `git push -u origin feature/my-awesome-feature` to make that the default upstream ref.

 Before opening a PR, rebase onto develop so your PR can be merged fast-forward only, without merge commits.
 The easiest way to do that is to make the main repo a remote using `git remote add upstream git@github.com:fuelrats/pipsqueak` and then running `git pull --rebase upstream develop`.

->Your PR should have sensible commits with sensible commit messages.

-**Please do not squash your commits prior to your PR.**  If this is necessary, it will be brought up during the review process.

 ## Testing

->**NOTICE: New tests must be done with py.test!
+**NOTICE: New tests must be done with py.test!
 Furthermore, no new features may break the existing grandfathered unit tests.
 They will be rewritten at a later date**

 New functionality should not compromise existing tests.
 They should also contain a docstring with the intended purpose of the testing function.

->All new features are required to contain testing sufficient to test newly added code and to maintain overall code coverage.

 Please see our [Testing](TESTING.MD) file for in-depth requirements on this topic.

+## Reporting Issues

+Please refrain from using GitHub to report Issues, as we have since moved our main Issue Tracking to JIRA.
+Feel free to report any issues [there](http://t.fuelr.at/help).